 Everything you need to generate leads in 2021 is likely already in your database!
 Before you buy another lead or ask for another referral, shouldn’t you have a clear understanding of what your own database can provide?

 Other forms of marketing include video marketing and traditional marketing.
 This all seems too much?
 Intent Marketing can help you assess your needs and create the right marketing strategy for your audience market.
+Are you ready to make Mortgage Marketing in 2021 a success?

-Knowing your audience and personalizing your messaging to each individual is the heart of targeted marketing.
+Knowing your audience and personalizing your messaging to each individual is the heart of targeted sphere mortgage marketing.
 Unlike traditional marketing, it boils down to making customers feel like they are the only one you have.
 This is the secret to creating raving fans who advocate for you to others.

-Targeted marketing starts with defining “WHO” specifically is a good fit for a product or service and delivering personalized messages directly to that targeted audience.
+Targeted sphere mortgage marketing starts with defining “WHO” specifically is a good fit for a product or service and delivering personalized messages directly to that targeted audience.
 This is different than starting with “WHAT” the promotional message is, marketing to a broad audience and expecting a reaction.
 The process involves four stages that can transform a stranger into a promoter of your brand, ultimately.

 Attract: The first stage is to attract strangers via keywords, blogs, social publishing and advertising so they become visitors.